 Haarlem is famous for having its beaches so close.
 One of the nicest things to do in Haarlem is to rent a bike and visit the beaches of Bloemendaal or Zandvoort, also known as the beaches of Amsterdam.
 It’s a supernice day trip and you can cycle through kilometres of wild dunes.
 In summer months beaches and beach clubs will be crowded, while in winter months beaches can be quiet and you might have the place to yourself.
 It’s an easy ride of 30 minutes.

-What to do in Haarlem?
-Tips for shopping in the Golden Streets
+Where to go shoppinng in Haarlem?
+Tips for the Golden Streets

 The golden streets are often compared to the 9 little streets in Amsterdam.
 And that is for a reason!
 In this trendy Haarlem district you’ll find hundreds of trendy boutique shops, vintage stores, nice coffeebars and restaurants.
 Haarlem has even been voted best shopping destination in the Netherlands.
 Don’t forget to have a look at the beautiful facades of the houses!